 Chapter 7.
-A soya protein suspension and a KHOO3 buffer were infused into the abomasum of three sheep with an abomasal infusion tube, with re-entrant cannulas in the proximal duodenum and with a catheter in both jugular veins.
+A soya protein suspension and a KHCO3 buffer were infused into the abomasum of three sheep with an abomasal infusion tube, with re-entrant cannulas in the proximal duodenum and with a catheter in both jugular veins.
 After these infusions and in one of the published feeding trials, the relation was studied between abomasal secretion of acid and blood flow in the abomasal mucosa.
 Abomasal mucosal blood flow was estimated by the aminopyrine clearance method.
 Even when abomasal secretion of acid was increased by 30%, no increase in mucosal flow of blood was noticed (Tables 27 and 28).
-Hence abomasal secretion of acid and blood flow in the abomasal mucosa are not necessarily related directly under normal physiological conditions.
+Hence abomasal secretion of acid directly under normal physiological conditions.
 Thus higher demands for oxygen and substrates, when abomasal secretory activity is increased, may be met by higher extraction rates of these substances from blood.